-- The client contacts the Coordinator in writing or by telephone about their concerns with the fee. - The Coordinator responds within 7 working days and consults with the client regarding the situation. - In some instances, based on the principles outlined under Capacity to Pay, the Coordinator may arrange for the fees to be waived or reduced.

-- If the client is not satisfied with the result of the Coordinator's response, the matter will be dealt with in accordance with Council's Complaints Policy. - Any client who appeals about the level or extent of fees charged will receive a written statement of the outcome of their appeal and advice of what steps they can take if they are still not satisfied. - No client will be disadvantaged or penalised as a result of lodging an appeal about the fee charged.
+- The client contacts the CHSP Services Coordinator in writing or by telephone about their concerns with the fee. - The Coordinator responds within 7 working days and consults with the client regarding the situation. - In some instances, based on the principles outlined under Capacity to Pay, the CHSP Services Coordinator may arrange, with the client's consent for a payment plan to be established. - If the client is not satisfied with the result of the CHSP Services Coordinator's response, the matter will be dealt with in accordance with Council's Complaints Policy. - Any client who appeals about the level or extent of fees charged will receive a written statement of the outcome of their appeal and advice of what steps they can take if they are still not satisfied. - No client will be disadvantaged or penalised as a result of lodging an appeal about the fee charged.